Reo/reo.github.io/_posts/d16/2020-12-09-invalid_curve_attack_on_TLS.md

 category: Crypto
 author: 'reo'
 tags: elliptic_curve attack crt ecdh
+featured: 1
 mathjax: true
 ---

 Here we go over an intuitive idea for what an attack on ECDH which uses invalid curves would look like.
-Some of the details were simplified which make the system insecure beyond our attack but in a future post we go over a similar attack which was a real vulnerability in TLS libraries which implemented ECDH such as [Bouncy Castle](https://www.bouncycastle.org/).
+Some of the details were simplified which make the system insecure beyond our attack but in a future post we may go over a similar attack which was a real vulnerability in TLS libraries which implemented ECDH such as [Bouncy Castle](https://www.bouncycastle.org/).

 ## Contents